Jonandereg/shekel/README.md

 To run the client:
 1. open new terminal
 2. cd client
+3. run `npm install`
-3. run `npm run dev`
+4. run `npm run dev`
-4. open [http://localhost:3000](http://localhost:3000) in your browser (tested in Chrome)
+5. open [http://localhost:3000](http://localhost:3000) in your browser (tested in Chrome)

 to run the server:

-1.create an .env file with the variables shared with you through a different channel 2.open a new terminal
+1.in the root server folder create an .env file with the variables shared with you through a different channel 2.open a new terminal
 3. cd server
+4 run `npm install`
-4. run `npm run rabbit`
+5. run `npm run rabbit`
-5. open another terminal
+6. open another terminal
-6.cd server
+7.cd server
-7. run `npm run start`
+8. run `npm run start`